 The Salmanowitz Program was first established through a five-year grant commencing in March 2001, and which has been generously renewed annually thereafter.
 The grant establishes the Salmanowitz Professor, who advises potential producers on the implementation of new documentary projects.
 Further, the grant supports the Assistant Director, a student from with the Fine Arts Department, who provides research and logistical support for the program.

-The Salmanowitz Program offers the following resources and assistance to both professional and student filmmakers:
+The Salmanowitz Program offers the following resources and assistance to student filmmakers:

 Advice and Consultation

 The program provides consultation on all phases of pre-production, production and post-production to help guide producers to successful completion of their films.
 Students submitting proposals must have taken at least an initial course in filmmaking prior to undertaking their project.